elegidocodes/elegidocodes/README.md

 Their courses are pretty much complete, and there are also theoretical lectures that helped me to understand why things work the way they do, and gave me a solid foundation about computer science and software engineering topics.
 So...

-> "¡Si puedes imaginarlo, puedes programarlo!"   - ProgramacionATS
+> "If you can imagine it, you can program it!"   - ProgramacionATS

 ![BackGround](img/Line.png)